Salmon & Steelhead Hatcheries

 What We Do

-Hatchery Plans currently available for Public Review and Comment
+Hatchery Plans and Actions currently available for Public Review and Comment

 - Notice of Intent to Prepare an Environmental Impact Statement for Hatchery Programs in the Nooksack River Basin.
 Comment period closed July 20, 2016.

 - Notice of Intent to Prepare an Environmental Impact Statement for Hatchery Programs in the Duwamish-Green River basin of Washington State.
 Comment period closed June 3, 2016.